frantic/visual-brainfuck-web/README.md

 The input widget after the printer icon enables you to type your inputs ( `,` command in Brainf\*ck will get the input from here, but you should get the inputs ready before press the **Run** button), and see the outputs ( `.` command in Brainf\*ck will output to here).

 The trash bin button enables you to clear the Brainf\*ck code in the text area in a quicker way.
+Besides, it will remove the cookie which memorizes your code.
 Click it, and all the long weird codes will disappear at once.

 This interpreter also provides some features which the Brainf**k standard doesn't include.
 For example, `#` declares a comment which continues to the end of the line.
 And the maximum value of a memory cell is not 255, but the maximum value of the ``` number ``` type in Javascript.